 Yan splits her time between long-term projects and editorial assignments.
 Her work has been published internationally on The New York Times, The Washington Post, ChinaFile, Smithsonian Magazine, Caixin Magazine, Sixth Tone and so on.

 In 2015, Yan was selected to participate in the Angkor Photo Workshop and the New York Portfolio Review.
 She received a student grant from Oslo University College for her long-term project on Cambodian women migrating to China for marriage.
 In 2016, she received a grant from the Abigail Cohen Fellowship in Documentary Photography co-founded by ChinaFile and Magnum Foundation, and a grant from Guyu, a foundation founded by Tencent to support non-fiction work.
-She has been nominated for the Joop Swart Masterclass in 2016 and 2017.
+Yan was selected as one of the six global talents in Asia by World Press Photo's 6x6 program.
+She has been nominated for the Joop Swart Masterclass in 2016, 2017 and 2019.

 Yan is the co-founder of a Chinese-language photo blog, Yuanjin.
 (Read Yuanjin's monthly curation of best photojournalism from China here) She is a contributing photographer to the @EyesOnChinaProject Instagram feed.